Daniel's

 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men...

-May I chase a rabbit with you here for a moment?
-A few days ago, the supposed great evolutionary "missing link" was unveiled in New York City.
-Having uncovered a well preserved fossil of a monkey that, supposedly existed forty-seven million years ago (called Ida), the fossil was put on display at the Museum of Natural History in New York City (May 19, 2009).
-They said it had been preserved in Germany's Messel Pit and measured approximately 3 feet in length and that the Norwegian paleontologist, Dr. Jorn Horum, of the University of Oslo, had led a team that had been secretly studying it for the past two years.
-Over the week end, television spots trumpeted again and again that this was "the missing link" between apes and humans, which scientists had so long been looking for and that it would completely "change history."
-My what wisdom (sic)!
-Makes one wonder ... if the wisdom of this world is foolishness before God ... what must the foolishness of man be?
+May we step aside here for a moment?
+Some time ago, the supposed great evolutionary "missing link" was unveiled.
+Uncovering a well-preserved fossil of a monkey that purportedly existed forty-seven million years ago (who they named Ida), the fossil was put on display at the Museum of Natural History in New York City (May 19, 2009).
+They said it had been preserved in Germany's Messel Pit and measured approximately 3 feet in length and that the Norwegian paleontologist, Dr. Jorn Horum, of the University of Oslo, had led a team that had been secretly studying it for two years.
+Television spots trumpeted again and again that this was "the missing link" between apes and humans which scientists had so long been looking for and that it would completely "change history."
+Makes one wonder that if the wisdom of this world is foolishness before God ... what must the foolishness of man be?

 2:31-36